MrDrMcCoy/bblib/README.md

     - `checkpid`
       - Description: Checks to see if another copy of this script is running by maintaining a PID file
       - Usage: `checkpid`
+      - Notes: This function only works properly in Linux, as it depends on PROCFS.

 ## Resources